mui/material-ui/docs/src/pages/components/icons/icons-ja.md

 ### Decorative Font Icons

-アイコンが純粋に装飾的なものであれば、これで完了です。 The `aria-hidden=true` attribute is added so that your icons are properly accessible (invisible).
+If your icons are purely decorative, you’re already done!
+The `aria-hidden=true` attribute is added so that your icons are properly accessible (invisible).

 ### Semantic Font Icons

-アイコンにセマンティックな意味がある場合、支援技術にのみ表示される代替テキストを提供する必要があります。
+If your icons have semantic meaning, you need to provide a text alternative only visible to assistive technologies.

 ```jsx
 import Icon from '@material-ui/core/Icon';